bukalapak/redis-cluster/README.md

 #### cluster_opts

 Option for RedisCluster.
-- `read_mode`: for read command, RedisClient can try to read from slave if specified.
+- `read_mode`: for read command, Redis::Client can try to read from slave if specified.
 Supported option is `:master`(default), `:slave`, and `:master_slave`.
-- `silent`: whether or not RedisCluster will raise error.
+- `silent`: whether or not Redis::Cluster will raise error.
 - `logger`: if specified.
-RedisCluster will log all of RedisCluster errors here.
+Redis::Cluster will log all of RedisCluster errors here.

 ### Limitation